-Our total debt as of December 31, 2001 was approximately \$1.43 billion.
-Our interest expense for the year ended December 31, 2001 was \$93.8 million on a historical basis and \$100.9 million on a pro forma basis that includes the \$125.0 million dividend we paid to our manager and our \$150.0 million preferred equity investment in Mediacom Broadband LLC in July 2001.
+Our total debt as of December 31, 2001 was approximately \$2.8 billion.
+Our interest expense for the year ended December 31, 2001 was \$139.9 million on a historical basis and \$198.2 million on a pro forma basis that includes our acquisitions of the AT&T cable systems as of January 1, 2001.
 We cannot assure you that our business will generate sufficient cash flows to permit us or our subsidiaries to repay indebtedness or that refinancing of that indebtedness will be possible on commercially reasonable terms or at all.